CPK Insurance

 Connecticut requires workers' compensation for businesses with 1 or more employees, with exemptions for sole proprietors and partners.
 Many commercial leases also ask for proof of general liability coverage, so it helps to have certificates ready before a project starts.

 Pricing varies based on your project types, crew size, coverage limits, equipment value, and claims history.
-In this state, the average annual premium range in the data provided is $226 to $903 per month, and Connecticut's market is shown as 35% above the national average, so quotes can vary by carrier and risk profile.
+Connecticut quotes can also run higher than national benchmarks, so it helps to compare options by carrier and risk profile.

 General liability for renovation contractors in Connecticut is often the starting point for third-party claims and property damage, while commercial umbrella coverage can add extra limits for larger losses.
 If you move equipment or materials between jobs, inland marine may also be important.

 Have your work description, employee count, equipment list, jobsite locations, and current certificate needs ready.
-That helps an agent or carrier compare renovation and remodeling contractor insurance options for your Connecticut operations more accurately.
+That helps a licensed insurance professional compare renovation and remodeling contractor insurance options for your Connecticut operations more accurately.

 Updated March 31, 2026